Time to Complete

 What are these constructs?
 The basic building block in Kubernetes is a pod.
-Pods are like a private network that contains containers (e.g., Docker containers).
-The containers are like virtual machines within the pod’s private network.
+Pods are like servers with containers representing processes on that machine.
+Containers share common resources such as storage and networking with other containers within the pod.
 Normally, one scales a kubernetes system by scaling the number of pods, whereas the number of containers/pod remains constant.

 Often, Kubernetes architectures associate a service with a set of similar pods.
-The service acts as a load balancer and can also provide network access to the pods.
+The service acts as a DNS entry and discovery tool within Kubernetes.
+In some instances it may also function as a load balancer across a number of pods.
 Services are not generally accessible outside a kubernetes cluster (with some exceptions), so we can configure an ingress to map network access from outside a kubernetes cluster to services inside the cluster.

 The final Kubernetes construct to review is a deployment.
 A Deployment is a controller that facilitates updates of pods and services.